atang35/Econ-Data-APIs/README.md

 - Functions to access different data sources easily
 - support for `R` and `Python`
+- user written functions.
-- user written functions, I try not to use existing packages and/or libraries as they sometimes stop working as soon as the developer stops supporting them
+  - I try not to use existing packages and/or libraries as they sometimes stop working as soon as the developer stops supporting them
-- There are several awesome packages already developed:
+- That said, there are several awesome packages already developed:

 ## Alternative Resources